CXwudi/personal-blog-source/content/posts/2024/11-anniversary-of-meeting-anime/index.en.md

 ---
-title: "Commemorating the 11th anniversary of meeting Anime"
+title: "Commemorating the 11th anniversary of starting to watch anime"
 # slug: "11-anniversary-of-meeting-anime" # if :slug is in the permalinks configuration, use this to resolve URL conflict with other posts
 date: 2024-03-24T20:44:52Z # if year month day in the permalinks configuration and other posts have the same date, modify this to resolve URL conflict with other posts
 lastmod: 2024-03-31T00:46:13Z # no longer needed if enableGitInfo = true